neeyatlotlikar/neeyatlotlikar/README.md

 ### 🔧 Projects
 Here are a few projects that showcase my skills and interests:
+- 🎵 **jlyric2anki** - A CLI tool that converts Japanese song lyrics (in Kanji) into Anki flashcards for sentence mining and vocabulary learning.
+Built using fugashi, jamdict, genanki, typer, rich, jaconv, argostranslate and gTTS.
 - 🙏 **Wishlist Manager** - Simple backend API to manage personal wishlists with JWT auth and CRUD.
 Built with FastAPI + MongoDB + Docker.
 - ⏰ **Telegram Reminder Bot** - A simple Telegram bot that lets users create, list, and receive reminders using natural Telegram commands.
 Built using python-telegram-bot v20+, asyncio, and SQLAlchemy with SQLite.